Esri/arcade-expressions/popup/OperatingHours_CurrentStatus.md

 }

-//Converts values with hyphens into array and replaces them in the list function Day_Splitter(list){
+//Functino to convert values with hyphens into array and replaces them in the list function Day_Splitter(list){
     var new_days= []
     var x = (count(list))